-Notes for September 2018: Summer is here and that means Strawberry season is finishing and blueberries, raspberries, blackberries and peaches are starting.
-Tomatoes, corn and other vegetables should be starting, too.
+Notes for November 2018: Autumn is here!
+Apples, pears, Fall raspberries, figs, winter squash , corn mazes and pumpkin patches are here.
+And there are still tomatoes, corn and other vegetables in most areas.
 Check your area's copy calendar (see this page) and call your local farms for seasonal updates.

 See our comprehensive list of easy home canning, jam and jelly making, preserving, drying and freezing directions.
 You can access recipes and other resources from the drop down menus at the top of the page or the site search.
 If you have any questions or suggestions, feel free to write me!
 It is easy to make your own ice cream, even gelato, or low fat or low sugar ice cream - see this page.
 Also note, there are many copycat website listing U-pick farms now.
 They have all copied their information form here and usually do not ever update.
 Since 2002, I've been updating the information every day but Christmas; so if you see anything wrong or outdated, please write me!